 and describe your experience of the visit.

-I have visited 5-6 museums in total in different countries and enjoyed visiting the (tell a museum name you know about) in (say the country name).
-I went to the museum 2 years back while visiting the city.
-Visiting the museum was not in our tour plan and yet we went there as it was prominently expressing its present in front of us.
-I went there with my 2 friends and one cousin who were my tour partners.
-My cousin and one of my friends were not at all interested to roam inside the museum as they had other plans.
-I insisted them to go there and convinced them by saying that if you do not enjoy it; I would pay for the dinner!
+I have visited more than ten museums in total in different countries and enjoyed visiting the (tell a museum name you know about) in (say the country name) the most.
+I went to the museum almost two years ago while we had been in (...the city name...).
+Visiting the museum was not a part of our original tour plan, but we went there as it was prominently expressing its presence to us when we visited the area for a different reason.
+I went there with two of my friends and a cousin who accompanied me during the tour.
+My cousin and one of my friends were not interested to visit the museum as they had other plans.
+I insisted them to go there and convinced them by saying that if you do not enjoy it, I would pay for dinner!

-After we bought our tickets, we entered into the museum and the colossal front side of the museum building and the large open garden in front of it mesmerised us.
-At that time I had a feeling that our time would worth the visit.
+After we bought our tickets, we entered the museum and the colossal front of the museum and the stunning garden in front of it mesmerised us.
+At that very time, I realised that the inside would be more astonishing.

-After we entered inside the museum, we found that the place is even larger than we initially thought it would be.
-There were 5 floors in the museum and the inside architecture reminded us the imperial age.
-We could see the top of the building from the ground floor.
-People from different age groups and countries were closely observing the museum.
-Taking photo was prohibited and yet I was sometimes lured to take some hidden snaps especially when I saw the colossal dinosaur fossil and alien ship!
+Once inside, we realised that the place was far larger than we initially thought it would be.
+There were five floors in the museum and the interior of the building reminded us of the imperial age.
+We could see the ceiling of the building from the ground floor.
+People from different age groups and nationalities were closely observing the museum and I had a feeling that most of them were enjoying it.
+Taking photos was prohibited and yet I was sometimes lured to take some snaps especially when I saw the colossal dinosaur fossil and the alien ship!

-When we reached the third floor, it’s been already 2.5 hours.
-We found all the costumes and traditional things from different parts of the world have been placed here.
+When we reached the third floor, it’s been already 2 and a half hours.
+We found that many costumes and traditional items from different parts of the world have been placed there.
 One can easily learn about the customs of different ages and countries just by visiting this floor.
-The next floor had more adventure and surprises for us.
-It has placed all the major inventions of different ages and they were historically famous.
-I felt overwhelmed seeing the First computer, Speed boat, Wheel, Motor Engine and many more famous invention of history at this floor.
-I was so much dying to touch the first 4 wheeler that had been placed there.
+The next floor had more adventure and surprises waiting for us.
+It has placed all the major inventions of different ages.
+I was overwhelmed when I saw the first computer ever built, speedboat, the wheel, motor engine and a few famous inventions of history on this floor.
+I was so much dying to touch the first four-wheeler that had been placed there!

-We had visited the whole museum as much as possible and spent almost the whole day.
+We spent almost the whole day inside this museum.
 We were so enthralled to visit the place that we literally forgot to have our lunch.
-The overall experience was fantastic and I learned so many things in few hours.
+The overall experience was fantastic and I learned so many things in a few hours.
 As soon as I left the place, I planned to revisit it someday.